rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

     align: (left, left, left, center, left),
     stroke: 0.05em,
-    table.header([*Sensor ID*], [*Model*], [*Type*], [*Mounting Location*], [*Modal Justification*]), [`PCB_LEFT`], [PCB 356A06/NC], [Triaxial], [#image("../../Images/Pictures/PCB_LEFT_closeup.png", width: 30mm)], [Mode 1 out of plane antinode with high curvature], [`PCB_TOP`], [PCB 356A06/NC], [Triaxial], [#image("../../Images/Pictures/PCB_TOP_closeup.png", width: 30mm)], [Direct response measurement on central component], [`PCB_CENTER`], [4524-B-001], [Triaxial], [#image("../../Images/Pictures/PCB_CENTER_closeup.png", width: 30mm)], [Global motion capture and reference for relative deformation], )
+    table.header([*Sensor ID*], [*Model*], [*Type*], [*Mounting Location*], [*Modal Justification*]), [`PCB_LEFT`], [_PCB 356A06/NC_], [Triaxial], [#image("../../Images/Pictures/PCB_LEFT_closeup.png", width: 30mm)], [Mode 1 out of plane antinode with high curvature], [`PCB_TOP`], [_PCB 356A06/NC_], [Triaxial], [#image("../../Images/Pictures/PCB_TOP_closeup.png", width: 30mm)], [Direct response measurement on central component],
+    [`PCB_CENTER`], [_4524-B-001_], [Triaxial], [#image("../../Images/Pictures/PCB_CENTER_closeup.png", width: 30mm)], [Global motion capture and reference for relative deformation], )
 ]<accelerometertable>

-`PCB_LEFT` was placed at the left front edge where Mode 1 shows an out of plane antinode and high curvature. `PCB_TOP` was bonded on top of the high voltage capacitor CAP-E @CoSyBackEndPCB2025 to sample the response directly on a central component. `PCB_CENTER`, a cubic triaxial sensor, was positioned near the geometric centre to capture global motion and provide a reference for relative deformation.
+`PCB_LEFT` was placed at the left front edge where Mode 1 shows an out of plane antinode and high curvature. `PCB_TOP` was bonded on top of the high voltage capacitor _CAP-E_ @CoSyBackEndPCB2025 to sample the response directly on a central component. `PCB_CENTER`, a cubic triaxial sensor, was positioned near the geometric centre to capture global motion and provide a reference for relative deformation.
 This layout maximises modal observability, separates bending and torsional participation, avoids nodal lines, and minimises mass loading.
 The sensor placements are shown in @accelerometerplacement.

 == Vibration data acquisition

 With the sensors positioned, vibration data was collected for all operating conditions in the endurance profile.
-The backend PCB was kept in its normal assembly to maintain realistic vibration coupling with the rest of the device.
+The _backend PCB_ was kept in its normal assembly to maintain realistic vibration coupling with the rest of the device.

 #let img1 = box(stroke: 1pt+black, inset: 0em)[#image("../../Images/Pictures/dataacqsetup.jpg")]
 #let img2 = box(stroke: 1pt+black)[#image("../../Images/Pictures/squadrigaimage2.jpg")]

 #subpar.grid(columns: 2, inset: 0.5em,
-  figure(img1, caption: [Data Acquisition setup (1)]),
+  figure(img1, caption: [Data acquisition setup (1)]),
-  figure(img2, caption: [Data Acquisition setup (2)]),
+  figure(img2, caption: [Data acquisition setup (2)]),
-  caption: "Data Acquisition setup with HEAD acoustics ArtemiS", )<dataacquisitionsetup>
+  caption: [Data acquisition setup with _HEAD acoustics ArtemiS Suite_], )<dataacquisitionsetup>

 Data collection used two _SQuadriga_ units connected together to handle all nine measurement channels (three sensors × three axes each).
-The first unit connected to the laptop in "Control" mode, while the second acted as an extension in "Module" mode.
-HEAD acoustics ArtemiS Suite recorded the vibrations at a sampling frequency of 48 kHz, capturing all channels simultaneously to preserve timing relationships.
+The first unit connected to the laptop in "Control" mode, while the second acted as an extension in "Module" mode. _HEAD acoustics ArtemiS Suite_ recorded the vibrations at a sampling frequency of 48 kHz, capturing all channels simultaneously to preserve timing relationships.
 This sampling rate was chosen to ensure adequate temporal resolution for subsequent FDS and SRS calculations, which require the sampling frequency to be 7 to 10 times the maximum spectrum frequency of interest.
 For SRS calculations, a factor of 10 is typically recommended, making 48 kHz a conservative choice that provides substantial margin for frequencies up to 4.8 kHz. @lalanne2010mechanicalvol

-For each motor speed from 40 to 10,000 rpm in clockwise and counter-clockwise directions, one‑minute recordings captured the vibration patterns during steady operation.
+For each motor speed from 40 to 10,000 rpm in clockwise and counter-clockwise directions, one minute recordings captured the vibration patterns during steady operation.
 The bowl contained 1000 grams of water throughout testing, matching the endurance test setup.
 This water load creates realistic blade interactions and damping that affect how the structure vibrates.

-In addition to these recordings, a "dough mode" was also recorded which is mentioned in the endurance profile in @endurancemotorload.
+In addition to these recordings, a "_dough mode_" was also recorded which is mentioned in the endurance profile in @endurancemotorload.
 For this mode, instead of 1000 grams of water, 800 grams of pizza dough was used.
-The dough was kneaded for 30 seconds using the "Pizzateig" recipe from Cookidoo#super(sym.trademark.registered) @cookidoo_pizzateig_recipe.
-In this mode, the blade alternates between clockwise and counter-clockwise rotations with one-second stops between direction changes.
+The dough was kneaded for 30 seconds using the "_Pizzateig_" recipe from _Cookidoo#super(sym.trademark.registered)_ @cookidoo_pizzateig_recipe.
+In this mode, the blade alternates between clockwise and counter-clockwise rotations at a speed of 600 rpm with 2.5 second stops between direction changes.
 This creates strong, low frequency forces when the blade encounters dough resistance.

 #let img1 = box(stroke: 1pt+black, inset: 0em)[#image("../../Images/Pictures/cheeseblendingtop.jpg")]
 #let img2 = box(stroke: 1pt+black)[#image("../../Images/Pictures/blendedcheese.jpg")]

 #subpar.grid(columns: 2, inset: 01em,
-  figure(img1, caption: [Blending of Grana Padano (1)]),<blendingofgranapadano1>, figure(img2, caption: [Blending of Grana Padano (2)]),<blendingofgranapadano2>,
+  figure(img1, caption: [Blending of _Grana Padano_ (1)]),<blendingofgranapadano1>,
+  figure(img2, caption: [Blending of _Grana Padano_ (2)]),<blendingofgranapadano2>,
-  caption: "Shock event - Blending of 400 grams of Grana Padano blocks", )
+  caption: [Shock event - Blending of 400 grams of _Grana Padano_ blocks],
+)

 One shock event was recorded to set reference limits for validating the accelerated test profiles later.
 This event, shown in @blendingofgranapadano1 and @blendingofgranapadano2 represents a severe operating condition that creates transient impact loads,

-- Cheese block blending: Two 200 grams Grana Padano blocks processed for 30 seconds in "Blend" mode at Speed 8, from the "Rosmarin‑Parmesan Waffeln" recipe.
-This generates high‑frequency vibrations from blade strikes on hard cheese.
+- Cheese block blending - Two 200 grams _Grana Padano_ blocks processed for 30 seconds in "_Blend_" mode at Speed 8 or 5800 rpm, from the "_Rosmarin‑Parmesan Waffeln_" recipe. @cookidoo_rosmarin_parmesan_waffeln

 These recordings define the life cycle of the device by capturing the full range of operational vibration environments.
 They form the basis for calculating fatigue damage and deriving accelerated test profiles.
 The shock event is used to ensure that accelerated test conditions stay within realistic limits.